szelongq/tp/docs/UserGuide.md

 **Format:** `viewOvertimePayRate`

-* Displays the current overtime pay rate in the feedback panel.
+* Shows the current overtime pay rate in the Result Display.

 #### Set a new Overtime Pay Rate : `setOvertimePayRate`